kframework/X86-64-semantics/docs/reports/planeer.md

 - Is the semantics of sal/shr/sar in base instr consistent with what we get from stoke.
 - Undef
   - kompile: are undef represented correctly
+    - For conditional undef they need to be inside experession.
-  - - Test shlq_r64_cl using strata handler : what is the bahaviour when the udef is triggered. also the z3 test didnt pass for OF. why: formulation of undef is wrong
+  - Test shlq_r64_cl using strata handler : what is the bahaviour when the udef is triggered. also the z3 test didnt pass for OF. why: formulation of undef is wrong
 - Test the rules in K. Important for
   - rorate
   - implemented in K only
-  - uifs
+  - uifs including tag `UIF1`

 ## Important Points
 - Uses the tc same as the final strata tc